developerpawandeep/Sentiment-Analysis-on-Movie-Reviews/README.md

 http://nlp.stanford.edu/sentiment/

-There you will find have source code, a live demo, and even an online interface to help train the model.
+Here you will find have source code, a live demo, and even an online interface to help train the model.

 [1] Pang and L. Lee.
 2005.
 Seeing stars: Exploiting class relationships for sentiment categorization with respect to rating scales.
 In ACL, pages 115–124.